 Understandably, this anti-establishment education also meant I was barely able to scrape by through more formal further education and into higher education, with supporting statements from Doncaster College media tutors who felt I had a fairly unique understanding of their subject, leading me to be accepted onto a three-year media degree at Barnsley College, and still struggling with hierarchical formal learning environments I dropped out with just a few months left in order to go travelling overseas, and then returned to work for Rotherham Council as a youth and community worker in the multimedia department.
 When funding for that was ended, I set up my own not-for-profit film company called SilenceBreaker Films, bringing in my fellow media degree drop-outs to work on it with me where possible, and in the years that followed I ended up screening my guerrilla documentaries in different countries in-between covering local political actions for IndyMedia.

 I grew up vehemently anti-Thatcher, and by this time was also anti-Blair, alongside a million other of my fellow protesters, attending the historic London march in opposition to his illegal and immoral invasion of Iraq, and continuing to document much of the movement while attending meetings and actions around anti-war activism and opposition to oppression linked to such wars: imperialism, colonialism, racism, and of course capitalism itself.
 It was on this scene that people first introduced me as a “media activist,” the first time I’d ever heard the term.
-Even though I was only vaguely “left-wing,” still finding my way politically, and my films were mostly aimed at the average British tabloid reader, I was still one of the few anti-establishment documentarians making purely independent films largely from his own pocket, and was called a “public enemy” by fascist websites such as Redwatch, while also being called on by activists and academics for various speaking engagements.
+Even though I was only vaguely “left-wing,” still finding my way politically, and my films were mostly aimed at the average British tabloid reader, I was still one of the few anti-establishment documentarians making purely independent films largely from their own pocket, and was called a “public enemy” by fascist websites such as Redwatch, while also being called on by activists and academics for various speaking engagements.